Sajantoor/Rush-Hour-Solver/readme.md

                 }
                 break;
             }
       }
 ```
 - We have also made an attempt to account for number of 1-step moves needed to remove a car from the main path.
 Unfortunately we had to abandon this idea, as the cars were very reluctant to go in the oppozite direction, even if the whole column was empty except for the car in question.

 Since the heuristics computation has grown to be quite sophisticated, it was to precompute it once when the state is created, then store and be able to access it in O(1).
 This was even further optimize in the future, and now we are computing the heuristics for the board only if:
-1) we are confident that we are going to be using it in A* traversal, and
+1) We are confident that we are going to be using it in A* traversal, and
-2) we have not computed the heuristics for the given board configuration before
+2) We have not computed the heuristics for the given board configuration before

 In the computation of the approximate distance, we needed to be able to know whether a car will hit other cars, if it were to move forward or backwards n steps.
 In order to achieve this, we have introduced these 5 methods: